 Dolittle's Just About Bear-able

 Dr. John Dolittle (Eddie Murphy - Nutty Professor II: The Klumps) is a very busy man with animals queuing up for his help be it a medical problem or just someone to talk to.
-But John could do with someone to talk to himself as he is having teen troubles with his eldest daughter Charisse (Raven-SymonĂ©).
-But all that has to be put to the side when he gets asked by The Beaver to help because loggers are destroying the home for thousands of animals and they want him to fight their corner.
+But John could do with someone to talk to himself as he is having teen troubles with his eldest daughter Charisse (Raven-Symon├ę - Revenge of the Bridesmaids).
+But all that has to be put to one side when he gets asked by The Beaver to help because loggers are destroying the home for thousands of animals and they want him to fight their corner.
 How, well that involves a circus bear, a wild bear and Dolittle becoming Dr. Love.

-So if you want a storyline well we have Dr. John Dolittle answering natures call to come to their rescue when a logging company is tearing down their habitat.
+So as to that storyline, well we have Dr. John Dolittle answering nature's call to come to their rescue when a logging company is tearing down their habitat.
 The plan to save the forest focuses on John trying to get a circus bear to become a wild bear so he will breed with a rare bear and that is it.
 Actually that is not because typically we need to have a few family issues from John spending so much time with the animals his wife feels a little ignored to his eldest daughter Charisse having some typical and not so typical teen issues.
 But basically everything is uncomplicated and obvious, ideal for a young audience.

-What this means is that much of "Dr. Dolittle 2" focuses on John trying to get Archie the circus bear to bear up so Ava the wild bear will take a fancy to him.
-We have attempts to get Archie to fish, to act tough and so much more including a rather lame "Rocky" scene.
+What this means is that much of "Dr. Dolittle 2" focuses on John trying to get Archie the circus bear to bear up, the bear version of man up, so Ava the wild bear will take a fancy to him.
+We have attempts to get Archie to fish, to act tough and so much more, including a rather lame "Rocky" scene.
 But none of this is clever and is all very simple with simple humour to make young ones laugh.
 Whether you think gags about bears farting, animals urinating and a giant tortoise on Viagra is suitable for younger audiences is a matter of taste and whilst there is nothing blatantly offensive some of the humour sails close to the wind.

 What this all boils down to is that "Dr. Dolittle 2" targets young children and only young children with a simple story and simple humour.
 Some of the humour sails a bit close to the wind with body fluid gags but it is basically inoffensive and strangely not as bad as you expect.